section-engineering-education/engineering-education/content/articles/building-animated-signin-routes-with-react-and-bootstrap/index.md

 - Adding animations and customization with CSS and Bootstrap.

 ### Prerequisites
-Basic knowledge of React.js, CSS and any design library like bootstrap is required to follow along and understand this tutorial.
+Basic knowledge of React.js, CSS, and any design library like bootstrap is required to follow along and understand this tutorial.
 Enroll in this [crash course](https://scrimba.com/learn/learnreact) by scrimba for free if you don’t have the above.

 ### Tutorial overview
 For better understanding and follow up, we will breakdown the task of building animated sign-in routes with React.js and bootstrap into the following steps: